mkudija/mkudija.github.io/reading-notes/_md/2021-07-20-Witness to Hope.md

 ## Humorous
 - Polish joke: "Should Poland be invaded simultaneously by Germans and Russians, the Polish army should shoot the Germans first, on the ancient principle of business before pleasure."
 (21)
 - WWII is the war Poland lost twice (46)
+- "It's a good draft.
+Perhaps it could be translated first from Polish into Polish." –Styczeń's reaction to Wojtyła when asked about his *Person and Act* (174)
+- Cardinal Wojtyła disciplined a young priest, then went to his chapel and asked, "Would you please hear my confession now?"
+(194)
+- Vatican Curia: "We think in centuries here."
+(266)

 ## Chapter 1: A Son of Freedom
 *Early life*